khoanguyen-dev/geodata-dashboard-ui/README.md

 - **Email**: [khoanguyen.pro@outlook.com](mailto:khoanguyen.pro@outlook.com)

-We welcome your thoughts and are eager to hear how you use or contribute to the Bird Flu Cases Dashboard!
+We welcome your thoughts and are eager to hear how you use or contribute to the Bird Flu GeoData Dashboard!